Bayes-Newton Methods for Approximate Bayesian Inference with PSD Guarantees

 Consider again the GP model in \cref{sec:gp}.
-If the inputs are vector valued and ordered, $\MX\in\R^{N\times 1}=[x_1 , \dots, x_N]^\T$, for example if they represent sequential time steps, then for many common covariance functions the GP can be rewritten as a linear time-invariant stochastic differential equation of the form \citep{Hartikainen:2013},
+If the inputs are vector valued and ordered, $\MX\in\R^{N\times 1}=[x_1 , \dots, x_N]^\T$, for example if they represent sequential time steps, then for many common covariance functions the GP can be rewritten as a linear time-invariant stochastic differential equation \citep{Hartikainen:2013},

-where $\MF$ is the feedback matrix and $\text{d}\vbeta(x)$ has spectral density $\MQ_c$. $\MF$ and $\MQ_c$ are determined by the GP covariance function such that the model exhibits similar covariance properties to the standard GP (see \citet{sarkka2019applied} for details).
+where $\MF$ is the feedback matrix and $\mathrm{d}\vbeta(x)$ has spectral density $\MQ_c$. $\MF$ and $\MQ_c$ are determined by the GP covariance function such that the model exhibits similar covariance properties to the standard GP \citep[see][for details]{sarkka2019applied}.
 There is a linear relationship between the state, $\state$, and the function, $f$, characterised by the measurement matrix, $f(x_n)=\bar{\MH}\state(x_n)$.
-The discrete-time solution to this SDE is given by \cref{eq:state-space-model} where,
+The discrete-time solution to this SDE is given by \cref{eq:state-space-model} where

 for step size $\Delta_n=x_{n+1}-x_n$, where $\MPhi(\cdot)$ is the matrix exponential.
 The initial state is $\state_0 \sim \N(\bm{0}, \MP_0)$, where $\MP_0$ is the solution to the Lyapunov equation, $\MF \MP_0 + \MP_0\MF^\T + \ML \MQ_c \ML^\T=\bm{0}$.
 For many covariance functions, $\MA_n$, $\MQ_n$, and $\MP_0$ can be computed in closed form.
 Once constructed, inference can again proceed by application of linear filtering and smoothing, which will return the exact same posterior as that given by the approach in \cref{sec:gp}.
 This algorithm scales linearly in the number of data points, $\BO(S^3N)$.